apache/pekko/docs/src/main/paradox/typed/guide/tutorial_5.md

 ## What's Next?

-To continue your journey with Akka, we recommend:
+To continue your journey with Pekko, we recommend:

-* Start building your own applications with Akka, make sure you [get involved in our amazing community](https://akka.io/get-involved/) for help if you get stuck.
-* If you’d like some additional background, and detail, read the rest of the @ref:[reference documentation](../actors.md) and check out some of the @ref:[books and videos](../../additional/books.md) on Akka.
+* For some additional background, and detail, read the rest of the @ref:[reference documentation](../actors.md) and check out some of the @ref:[books and videos](../../additional/books.md) on Pekko.
 * If you are interested in functional programming, read how actors can be defined in a @ref:[functional style](../actors.md#functional-style).
 In this guide the object-oriented style was used, but you can mix both as you like.

 To get from this guide to a complete application you would likely need to provide either an UI or an API.
 For this we recommend that you look at the following technologies and see what fits you:

- * @extref[Microservices with Akka tutorial](platform-guide:microservices-tutorial/) illustrates how to implement an Event Sourced CQRS application with Akka Persistence and Akka Projections
+ * @extref[Microservices with Pekko tutorial](platform-guide:microservices-tutorial/) illustrates how to implement an Event Sourced CQRS application with Pekko Persistence and Pekko Projections
- * [Akka HTTP](https://doc.akka.io/docs/akka-http/current/introduction.html) is a HTTP server and client library, making it possible to publish and consume HTTP endpoints
+ * [Pekko HTTP](https://doc.akka.io/docs/akka-http/current/introduction.html) is a HTTP server and client library, making it possible to publish and consume HTTP endpoints
- * [Play Framework](https://www.playframework.com) is a full fledged web framework that is built on top of Akka HTTP, it integrates well with Akka and can be used to create a complete modern web UI
- * [Lagom](https://www.lagomframework.com) is an opinionated microservice framework built on top of Akka, encoding many best practices around Akka and Play